People

 Nyanza Rothman (’11).
 Chemistry thesis: In vitro structural study of microtubules using quantitative fluorescence microscopy

-Current position: R&D Specialist at Regeneron Pharmaceuticals
+Current position: Senior Scientist at Regeneron

 Dr. Scott Pascal (’10).
 Biochemistry Thesis: The effect of tau protein and polymerization conditions on the radial elasticity of microtubules